-- 31.1 Certification Pursuant to Rule 13a-14(a)/15d-14(a) of the Securities Exchange Act of 1934, as Amended - 31.2 Certification Pursuant to Rule 13a-14(a)/15d-14(a) of the Securities Exchange Act of 1934, as Amended - 32.1 Certification Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - 32.2 Certification Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 - Filed herewith. - A Incorporated by reference to Amtech's Form S-1 Registration Statement No. 2-83934-LA. - B Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1987. - C Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1988. - D Incorporated by reference to Amtech's Form S-1 Registration Statement (File No. 33-77368). - E Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1999. - F Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1991. - G Incorporated by reference to Amtech's Current Report on Form 8-A, filed with the Securities and Exchange Commission on May 17, 1999. - H Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the Amended and Restated 1995 Stock Option Plan), filed with the Securities and Exchange Commission on August 9, 1996. - I Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the Non-Employee Director Stock Option Plan), filed with the Securities and Exchange Commission on August 9, 1996. - J Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1993. - K Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the 1998 Employee Stock Option Plan), filed with the Securities and Exchange Commission on February 11, 2003. - L Incorporated by reference to Amtech's Current Report on Form 8-K, filed with the Securities and Exchange Commission on July 15, 2004. - M Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on April 28, 2005. - N Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on May 24, 2005. - O Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 2005. - P Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 2006. - Q Incorporated by reference to Amtech's Current Report on Form 8-K, filed with the Securities and Exchange Commission on April 12, 2006. - R Incorporated by reference to Amtech's Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2006.
+- Included in Exhibit 5.1. - To be filed by amendment. - Incorporated by reference to Amtech's Form S-1 Registration Statement No. 2-83934-LA.
+A - В Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1987. - C Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1988. - D Incorporated by reference to Amtech's Form S-1 Registration Statement (File No. 33-77368). - Е Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1999. - F Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1991.
+G - Incorporated by reference to Amtech's Current Report on Form 8-A, filed with the Securities and Exchange Commission on May 17, 1999. - Н Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the Amended and Restated 1995 Stock Option Plan), filed with the Securities and Exchange Commission on August 9, 1996. - Ι Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the Non-Employee Director Stock Option Plan), filed with the Securities and Exchange Commission on August 9, 1996. - Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 1993. - Incorporated by reference to Amtech's Form S-8 Registration Statement (related to the 1998 Employee Stock Option Plan), filed with the Securities and Exchange K Commission on February 11, 2003. - L Incorporated by reference to Amtech's Current Report on Form 8-K, filed with the Securities and Exchange Commission on July 15, 2004. - Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on April 28, 2005. - N Incorporated by reference to Amtech's Current Report on Form 8-K filed with the Securities and Exchange Commission on May 24, 2005. - O Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 2005. - Incorporated by reference to Amtech's Annual Report on Form 10-K for the year ended September 30, 2006. - Q Incorporated by reference to Amtech's Current Report on Form 8-K, filed with the Securities and Exchange Commission on April 12, 2006. - Incorporated by reference to Amtech's Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2006.